plops/cl-cpp-generator2/example/154_stm32/article.md

 - they suggest to add noise or triangular sweep to a perfectly constant V_in, so that ADC results can be averaged to higher precision~

+- sampling duration increases with ADC resolutino AN2834 p.
+32.
+  - 17.1 ns for 8-bit
+  - 67.1 ns for 16-bit (just the input sampling time to charge the sampling capacitor)